anxoBO/LMSXI-2024/presentation/presentation.md

 My personal hero is Oscar García, a galician influencer who makes funny tiktoks in our language.

-`se non queres vir desbrozar, non veñas a desbrozar`
+`se non queres vir desbrozar, non veñas desbrozar`

 ## The worst food of the world